 In one of his famous villainous roles, Depp appeared as the malevolent wizard Gellert Grindelwald in this sequel to Fantastic Beasts and Where to Find Them (2016).

-As the greatest dark wizard of the Wizarding World (before Lord Voldemort, of course), Grindelwald was truly a force of unimaginable evil.
-He shares a secret with Albus Dumbledore and harbours a deep resentment towards muggles (aka people without magical powers).
+As the greatest dark wizard of the Wizarding World till the arrival of Lord Voldemort, Grindelwald is truly a force of unimaginable evil.
+He shares a secret with Albus Dumbledore and harbours a deep resentment towards muggles or people without magical powers.

 Commenting on why he chose to give Grindelwald the singular eye distinction, Depp told Entertainment Weekly in 2018 that it was a “character choice.”